MattThommes/amplify-react-app/readme/README.dev.md

 ### Project specific setup

+After cloning the project, you can run the included setup script to automate most of the initial configuration.
+This script will install NVM (if not present), set up the correct Node.js version, install dependencies, and configure Git remotes.

+`./setup.sh`

 Any project created from the amplify-react-app template should follow these steps:

 1. Update the git remotes for your new project to include a remote named `upstream` for the base repo (amplify-react-app) so future changes can be pulled in (run `git remote -v` to view existing remotes):